Time Management Guide and Resource

 This exercise helps people pare away unnecessary worrying, planning, and frivolousness, finding the tasks that truly need to be completed.
 Parkinson’s Law should help you maintain awareness of the essential time to complete any task or project.
 Try allowing yourself a little less time than you think you need; the odds are good that you’ll only need the time you set aside.

 Productive Techniques to Transform the Way You Work

 A Google search will yield more than 42 million results for time management tips, so simply finding a system or a helpful tool is easy.
-Before you download the latest program or application that promises to turn your computer, smartphone, or tablet into an instant time management tool, though, look at the way in which you work and make time management decisions.
+Before you download the latest program or application that promises to turn your computer, smartphone, or tablet into an instant time management tool, though, look at how you work and make time management decisions.
 Consider what changes really need to be made to become more productive.

-Ultimately, your goal is to make better decisions about the way in which you use your time.
-Transforming the way in which you work takes a commitment from you, but the biggest impact you’ll make comes not from the system you choose, but from a few simple steps you take that don’t involve any system at all.
+Ultimately, your goal is to make better decisions about how you use your time.
+Transforming your work takes a commitment from you, but the biggest impact you’ll make comes not from the system you choose but from a few simple steps you take that don’t involve any system.
 These techniques are the 20% of your adjustments that will get you 80% of the results you want to be more productive.

 Clear Your Head – Getting Rid of Those Annoying Reminders

 Clearing your head provides some structure for all the tasks you need to do and makes everything else that much easier.
 The first step in the head-clearing process is to create an “inbox,” allowing you to collect and sort all the things bouncing around in your mind.
 Sorting tasks does not require the task to be completed; rather, you start by putting the items currently locked in your psyche into an inbox to unclutter your mind.
 Once freed of the clutter, your mind is clear when you start completing important tasks.